Traditional Coq Au Vin Recipe – A French Classic

 3

-Preheat the Pot: In a large Dutch oven or heavy-bottomed pot, cook the bacon over medium heat until crispy.
-Remove with a slotted spoon and set aside.
-Add the chicken pieces to the pot, skin side down, and cook until browned on both sides.
-Remove and set aside.
+In a large Dutch oven or heavy-bottomed pot, cook the bacon over medium heat until crispy and golden brown.
+Remove with a slotted spoon and set aside, leaving the bacon fat in the pot.
+Add the chicken pieces skin-side down in a single layer—don't overcrowd the pot.
+Sear until deeply browned on both sides, about 4-5 minutes per side.
+Remove and set aside with the bacon.
+This browning builds all those rich, deep flavors you want in the sauce.

 4